Mukta Barve: 2015-present: Films and television comeback

-In 2015, she worked opposite Ankush Choudhary in Sameer Vidwans' Double Seat.
+In 2015, she worked opposite Ankush Chaudhari in Sameer Vidwans' Double Seat.
 Barve was cast as Manjiri Naik, an insurance agent and a straightforward, middle-class Maharashtrian girl.
 The Times of India reviewed her performance as "Mukta, who too makes a return after two years, is brilliant as ever as the strong-willed, caring and accommodative wife".
 For her work in the film, she bagged the awards for Best Actress at Maharashtracha Favourite Kon 2015 and at Zee Chitra Gaurav 2016.
 Barve also bagged the most prestigious Maharashtra State Film Award for Best Actress in 2016, she received a nomination for Best Actress award at Sanskruti Kala Darpan 2016 and she also bagged the award for Best Actress in a Lead Role at Marathi Filmfare Awards 2016 for her work in Double Seat.
 Barve's next release was Amit Trivedi's road drama film, Highway, alongside many actors where she played a sex worker.
 Her next appearance was in her self-produced commercial play Lovebirds, in which she played a character with many grey shades who is a housewife, Devika.
 Her final release of 2015 was opposite Swwapnil Joshi in Mumbai-Pune-Mumbai 2, the sequel of the hit film Mumbai-Pune-Mumbai, in which she reprised her role from the first part, Gauri Deshpande a bad tempered and confused girl to be dealt with.
 For her work in Mumbai-Pune-Mumbai 2, Barve received positive reviews from the critics as well as the viewers.
 For her work in the film, she earned a nomination for the award of Best Actress in a Lead Role at Marathi Filmfare Awards 2016.